uclasystem/dorylus/README.md

 This will create a `data/` folder under `input/`, where there is the binary graph file `*.bsnap` and a folder `parts_<Num-Partitions>/` containing partitioning infos inside.

 Make sure you put the things in `data/` folder on all machines and under the **same** location, and the `ec2run.sh` script points to it correctly.

+#### D.3.2 Prepare Input Features

+Prepare a binary features file (In-progress)...

+Name the file `features` and put it at location `parts_x/../features` along with the graph.

+#### D.3.3 Set GNN Layer Configurations

+Prepare a layer configuration file, where each line indicates the number of features (i.e., feature dimension) of that layer, and the number of lines indicates total number of layers.
+Example with 3 layers (2 propagation steps):

+    8
+    4
+    2

+Name the file `layerconfig` and put it at location `parts_x/../layerconfig` along with the graph.

 ### D.4 Running the System